What Really Happens to Teenage Girls Working in Toxic Environments (And Why It Matters More Than You Think)

 Attorney for Sexual Harassment Cases in San Diego CA

 That kind of mental calculation can be exhausting.
-That is one of the main reasons anxiety ramps up in situations like these.
-Teenage girls with this anxiety are constantly on edge about upcoming shifts, clocking in, and all that comes with going back to the source of the sexual harassment.
-Anxiety has become a more increasing concern over the years and is found more in Generation Z than the other 3 generations before them (Anderson).
-Our generation is already anxious enough and the sexual harassment of teenage girls will not help their mental state.
+Teenage girls with this anxiety are constantly on edge about upcoming shifts and all that comes with going back to the source of the sexual harassment.
+Anxiety has become a more increasing concern over the years and is found more in Generation Z than the other 3 generations before them.
+Sexual harassment of teenage girls will not help their mental state.
 It's like adding gasoline to the already lit fire.

 This type of anxiety doesn't just stay in the work place either.
-That anxiety follows you home and infiltrates other aspects of your life like self-esteem.
-Teenage girls are already vulnerable to not being enough and negative attention like this can really make them question of they are enough.
-A creepy boss that reduces you to your body, or makes comments about your appearance makes its way into your thoughts wether you want then to or not.
+It follows you home and infiltrates other aspects of your life like self-esteem.
+Teenage girls are already vulnerable to the idea of not being enough.
+A creepy boss that reduces you to your body, or makes comments about your appearance will negatively impact your thoughts.
 It sends a message that sticks in the brain of a developing woman.
-Even if the teenage girl knows the behavior is wrong logically , it can still affect how she sees herself.
+Even if the teenage girl knows the behavior is wrong logically, it can still affect how she sees herself.

 The scary realization is that all of these effects don't stop when they clock out.
 That is what makes this issue so serious.
 The emotional impact of harassment at work can linger for years.
-Some teenage girls will carry this experience throughout adult hood and into future job experiences.
-A whopping 40% of women have come forward saying they have experienced some sort of sexual harassment in the work place (Muller).
-That number is eye opening and means almost half of woman are still struggling with these after their teenage years.
-Trusting future employers with power can be hard and their confidence wont come back overnight.
+Some teenage girls will carry this experience throughout adult hood.
+Trusting future employers with power can be hard and their confidence won't come back overnight.

-Lots of people say, " sexual harassment can happen anywhere", which can be true.
-But, what makes this so serious is the power imbalance that is shared between the boss and teenage girl employee.
+Lots of people say, "sexual harassment can happen anywhere", which is true.
+But, what makes this so serious is the power imbalance that is displayed between the boss and teenage girl employee.
 The dynamic is one that is so unique but is also unfortunately way too common.
-Work places are supposed to be structured places and when that is jeopardized it can cause lasting issues down the road.
+Work places are supposed to be structured.
+When that is jeopardized it can cause lasting issues down the road.

 At the end of the day, this isn't just about workplace behavior.
 This issue is about protecting the developing teenage girls.
 Sexual harassment doesn't just create uncomfortable moments, it makes lasting mental health struggles that create harm deeper than we can see.
 And if we want teenage girls to grow into confident, secure adults, then their earliest work experiences need to reflect that—not undermine it.